Pictured above is Randy, his wife and 6 of his 8 grandkids.

 PART TIME CZAR

 The number and amount of changes that we’ve made as a business have been huge over the last few years.
 We find ourselves constantly reading and studying and improving so we know best how to help our clients and their businesses.
 We want to offer sound advice on how to market their business.
-They have their hands full just trying to stay ahead of their competition and be current in their industry.
-It is our goal to help them with marketing and provide the opportunity for growth so they can take one thing off their plate.
+They have their hands full trying to stay ahead of their competition and be current in their industry.
+It is our goal to help them with marketing and provide the opportunity for growth so they can take this one thing off their plate.

 It’s time for someone else to have a chance to take the reins, to learn and grow.
-I have been working with Sarah for more than a year to take the lead chair.
+I’ve been working with Sarah for more than a year to take the lead chair.
 I’m preparing her to take over the business, helping her see past the daily tasks and how to plan and move forward in the future.
 She is a huge asset to the business and her skills and expertise will take her and the business far.